Aetna vs. Cigna (2026 Comparison)

 Aetna vs. Cigna ACA Health Insurance

-Aetna discontinued its ACA marketplace plans effective January 1, 2026, making Cigna your only choice between these two insurers for individual health coverage.
-Cigna sells HMO and EPO plans across 11 states with an average Quality Rating System (QRS) score of 73.71.
+Aetna discontinued its ACA marketplace plans effective January 1, 2026.
+Cigna is now the only option between these two insurers for individual health coverage.
+It sells HMO and EPO plans across 11 states with an average Quality Rating System (QRS) score of 73.71.

 Availability